frammkor/vue-cshar-calendar/README.md

 - 10. definition of your own generic datatype: I am not yet sure how this can fit my project, but I will find a implementation for it.
 - 11. properties: Events will have many properties to init and read
 - 12. a static member function: There might be a static member function that counts how many events where created
-- 13. an interface: There will be a interface that show what can be done with an event
+- 13. an interface: There will be a interface that show what can be done with an event.
-- 14. a second interface: There might be a user type/class that uses an interface.
+- 14. a second interface: There are also interfaces for the Event Repositories so to let the EventsController accept different types of IEventRepositories.
 - 15. use of at least two of the built-in generic collection types: List and Hash Tables will be used.

 ## Extra Credits